blazzy/podman-rest-client/README.md

 * `definitions/InspectPodInfraConfig/properties/PortBindings/additionalProperties`
 * `definitions/PodRmReport/properties/RemovedCtrs/additionalProperties`

+I'm not sure, but it might make more sense to make all hashmap values as nullable by default in this project.

 ### Client side defaults

 Some requests return extra streaming data with their responses by default.
 Our